osmphp/admin/docs/01-getting-started/01-introduction.md

 # Introduction

-Osm Admin is the admin area, and the API for your next PHP application that has simple configuration, is optimized for mass-editing and is incredibly customizable.
+Osm Admin is the admin area, and the API for your next PHP application that is optimized for mass-editing, with simple configuration and incredibly customizable.

 {{ toc }}

 ### meta.abstract

-Osm Admin is the admin area, and the API for your next PHP application that is optimized for mass-editing, has simple configuration and is incredibly customizable.
+Osm Admin is the admin area, and the API for your next PHP application that is optimized for mass-editing, with simple configuration and incredibly customizable.

 ## Your Workflow